 Most construction activities would involve heavy equipment that generates a large amount of noise.
 Some construction activities, including pile driving and rock excavation with explosives, would generate a high decibel level, and in some cases, would cause vibrations that may temporarily affect properties off-site.
 A majority of the construction activities would occur in remote agricultural or rural areas away from concentrated residential areas and other sensitive land uses.
-Within urban areas, a majority of land uses along the existing rail lines are industrial with few residences.
-In the instances where construction activities abut residential areas, the contractor would take appropriate measures to limit the times and duration of construction activities and limit routing of heavy construction equipment to, from and within the site to limit adjacent noise to sensitive land uses.
-Contractors may be required to equip and maintain muffling equipment for trucks and other machinery in order to minimize noise emissions.
-Mitigation efforts should also address other impacted resources such as environmental justice and elderly and disabled populations.
+Areas that could be impacted by noise and vibration would be identified in Tier 2 analyses.